Reiningecho90/personal-automation/README.md

 # autoclicker
-This is my autoclicker made iwht python.
+This is my autoclicker made with python.
 It has proved useful for me a few times when I need an autoclicker for a game.
 I decided to make this as a simple project and to freshen up my python skills.

 ## Functions:
 - Custom TKinter GUI